fomeroglu/fomeroglu/README.md

-# Fatih Omeroglu — UX Researcher
+# Fatih Omeroglu — Experience & Design Researcher

-UX Researcher with a doctorate in Human-Computer Interaction.
-I design mixed-methods research programs that connect findings to decisions and decisions to outcomes.
+Experience & Design researcher with a doctorate in Human-Computer Interaction.
+I design mixed-methods research programs across software and hardware, connecting findings to decisions and decisions to outcomes.

 My work spans field observation, behavioral log analysis, heuristic evaluation, vendor evaluation, iterative usability testing, and 0-to-1 discovery research — applied to complex operational environments where the answers don't come from a lab.